How to Install NVIDIA Drivers on Ubuntu 26.04, 24.04 and 22.04

 Select and Install an NVIDIA Driver in Additional Drivers

-Once opened, the “Software & Updates” window displays available drivers for your NVIDIA graphics card.
-Notably, the number of drivers listed varies depending on your graphics card model.
+The “Software & Updates” window displays available drivers for your NVIDIA graphics card.
+The branch list varies by GPU model and enabled repositories.

 Finally, reboot your system after installation completes.